applitude/applitude.github.io/_posts/2016-08-25-generalforsamling-høst-2016.md

 Thursday, September 8th, at 16:30, Applitude holds its general assembly for the current semester.
 Here the board leader and treasurer will present a summary of our activity since the previous general assembly, our established plans for the current semester, and statute change proposals will be voted for.

-Last, but absolutely not least, there will be a election of new board members.
+Last, but absolutely not least, there will be an election of new board members.

 The positions to be elected are:

 - Chairman
 - Vice Chair
-- Events director
+- Event director
 - Communications director
-- Recruitings director
+- Recruiting director
 - Board member
 - Board member